MuajiiTsai/MMIO_Ubuntu/README.md

 # MMIO_Ubuntu
 A note of Ubuntu (Linux) commands

-## Connect to the Server Using CML
+## Connect to the Server Using Command Line
-Entering the following commands in your terminal:
+Entering the following command in your terminal:
 ```
 ssh <username>@<hostname> -p <port>
 ```